crosscon/CROSSCON-Hypervisor-and-TEE-Isolation-Demos/env/README.md

 cp -v bin/u-boot.bin $SDCARD
 ```

-like the readme tells you to, you will have to run these commands on host
+Then these commands can be ran to copy over the firmware to the SD card (this
-(here I assumed that we are copying the files directly over to the SD card,
+syntax assumes they are being copied directly from the container to the SD
-but it doesnt really matter.
-If you want to, you can copy them to host,
-then later to the SD card):
+card):

 ```bash
 sudo docker cp crosscon_hv_container:/work/crosscon/rpi4-ws/firmware/boot/ /run/media/$USER/